startup-wannabe/onchainbuster/docs/README.md

 ### Recommendation Computation

-1. Drawing from base.org/names, we apply weighted computation to on-chain metrics that likely reflect specific traits.
+1. Drawing from [Basename](https://www.base.org/names) [ENS](https://ens.domains/), [OneID](https://www.oneid.xyz/), or any wallet address, we apply weighted computation to on-chain metrics that likely reflect specific traits.
 For example, a "degen" user would have a high percentage of memecoins in their token balance or is more likely to interact with newly created token contracts within the last 12 months.
 2. After calculating the weights for each metric, we tested the formulas with a sample of 15 wallets within our network and adjusted the weights to improve the logic and accuracy of the predictions.
 3. Once the wallet traits are determined, the system matches category recommendations to the most prominent trait pillar of the wallet owner.
 For instance, a DeFi-oriented user exhibiting "degen" behavior might be recommended to explore SocialFi on Base, which has access to the latest memecoin news and market sentiment.